derat/soundalike/README.md

 Pairs are treated as edges in an undirected graph, and files are grouped into components.
 Finally, each group is printed.

-When `-compare` is passed, only the final bit comparison is performed.
+When `-compare` is passed, only the final bitwise comparison is performed.

 [Fourier transforms]: https://en.wikipedia.org/wiki/Fourier_transform